-The Directors declared a final fully franked dividend of 4.5 cents per share.
-When added to the interim dividend of 4.5 cents per share, the total dividend for the 2010-11 financial year was 9.0 cents per share fully franked.
-This is the same as in the previous year.
-The final dividend will be paid on the 31 October 2011.
+The Directors have declared a fully franked Final Dividend of 3.5 cents per share.
+The record date will be 9 October 2012 with the dividend payable on 31 October 2012.
+When added to the Interim Dividend of 4.5 cents per share, the Total Dividend for the year is 8.0 cents per share fully franked.